 We took two innocent monkeys from their natural habitat and, using a combination of rewards, repetition and a cattle rod, trained them to Woomph.
 The first monkey was able to Woomph freely without the fear of phong, as this monkey Woomphed on an early version, before collision detection had been written.
 The second monkey Woomphed in a world of black holes and assymetrical orbits, phongs were frequent and violent.
 The smell of the fear of phong was ever-present and combined with the monkey's natural odours to create a kindof sweet, fruity smell.
 No-one knows why.
 After 30 days, the monkeys' ability to Woomph and general physical and mental health were observed.

 The picture to the left shows the first monkey after one month of phong-free Woomphing.
 Experiments performed at the time showed his Woomphs to be irregular, half-hearted and irregular.
 (And half-hearted).
 The monkey seemed to show little interest in Woomphing, instead preferring to eat bananas and swing from trees.
+All of the researchers present agreed that this was very strange indeed, so they killed the monkey with an axe. |

 The difference between the monkeys were startling.